-In the flurry of advice that couples give their fellow couples getting married, the most common one is to enjoy each & every moment to the most!
+In the flurry of advice that couples give their fellow couples getting married, the most common one is to enjoy each & every moment the most!
 But wedding planning stress and bridezilla flashes often stand in the way.
 Even though couples want to enjoy & relish the wedding revelries, they are often overwhelmed by emotions.
 Recently, we came across one couple who broke all these shackles and took part in all the cheeriness that a wedding entails!

 Meet Shalini & Rishi: